SS Galileo Galilei: History

 Ordered by Lloyd Triestino in 1960, Galileo Galilei was built in Italy for the Australian immigrant route.
 Galileo Galilei was launched on 2 July 1961.
 On 23 March 1963, the ship entered service for Lloyd Triestino, doing Mediterranean cruises before departing on its official maiden voyage from Genoa, Italy to Sydney, Australia on 22 April 1963.
 In November of the same year, she was joined on the route by her sister ship SS Guglielmo Marconi.
 Originally the ships traveled to Australia via the eastern route, passing through Suez Canal in both directions, but in the later years the return trip to Europe was via the Panama Canal.
 They also routed to Australia via the Cape of Good Hope in the late 1960s and early 1970s.

 The ships were very successful until the 1973 oil crisis, which, combined with the increasing prevalence of airliners, contributed to the decline of ocean liners.
 Galileo Galilei returned to Genoa and repaired after she struck a reef off the coast of West Africa on 13 January 1975.
 Galileo Galilei continued to operate on the Italy–Australia run until April 1977, at which point she was withdrawn from service and laid up.
 Her lay-up was short, and in October 1977 she returned to her builders for a lengthy reconstruction into a cruise ship.
 On 24 March 1979 the Galileo Galilei finally started cruise service with Italia Crociere (owned by Italia Navigazione, who also owned Lloyd Triestino).
 However, already in September of the same year the Galileo Galilei was withdrawn from service and laid up again.

 In 1983, the vessel was purchased by Chandris Group.
 The ship was again rebuilt, this time with additional cabins on her forward deck, and her name shortened to Galileo.
-In 1984 the Galileo began cruising on the Caribbean under Chandris's Fantasy Cruises brand.
+In 1984 the Galileo began cruising on the Caribbean under Chandris Fantasy Cruises brand.
 After the collapse of Home Lines in 1988 Chandris's executives decided to create a new upmarket brand to take over the market segment occupied by Home Lines.
 With this in mind the Galileo underwent a multimillion-dollar refit at Lloyd Werft, Bremerhaven, Germany between October 1989 and February 1990.
 Most of her interiors were rebuilt, and externally her rear superstructure enlarged.
 On 1 March 1990 she emerged as the stylish SS Meridian, the first ship of the new Celebrity Cruises brand, cruising on the Caribbean and the Boston/New York–Bermuda service.

 In 1997, following Royal Caribbean International's acquisition of Celebrity Cruises, the ship was sold to Sun Cruises, which operated her as SS Sun Vista.
 On 20 May 1999, the vessel suffered an engine room fire, which cut all power and caused her to sink in the Strait of Malacca on 21 May 1999 at 0121 hrs.
 All 1,090 passengers and crew were safely evacuated.